sameersitre/hackathon-drowsy-me-app/README.md

-# EyeGuard - Eye Tracking Drowsiness Detection App
+# Eye Tracking Drowsiness Detection App

 A simple React web application that monitors your eyes in real-time and plays an alarm when you close your eyes to prevent drowsiness.